Pool Heater Troubleshooting: Fix by Symptom

 Understanding pool heater error codes

 Error codes are your heater’s fastest communication channel.
-Here is what the three major brands are telling you:
+Here’s what the three major brands are telling you:

 Raypak error codes